reifyhealth/specmonstah/README.md

 (create! {:todo [[1 {:spec-gen {:description "Book flight"}}]]})
 ```

-Specmonstah creates the User and TodoList, and ensures that the
+Specmonstah (SM) creates the User and TodoList, and ensures that the
 TodoList correctly references the User and the Todo correctly
 references the TodoList and user.
 Call me crazy, but I think the
 second snippet is preferable to the first.

-Specmonstah is a specialized tool that introduces new concepts and
+SM is a specialized tool that introduces new concepts and
 vocabulary.
 It will take an hour or two to get comfortable with it,
 but once you do, that investment will pay huge dividends over time as
 you use it to write code that is more clear, concise, and easy to